-Below the list of hits, the individual "Alignments" for each hit are shown.
 For each alignment, the query sequence ("Query" - the zebrafish protein) is shown at the top and the hit ("Sbjct" - the human protein returned by BLAST) underneath it, with the position of the amino acids indicated on the right and left of the alignment.

-Go to the first alignment and answer the following questions:
+Examine the first alignment and answer the following questions:

-- 2) a) Which protein in the human dataset is the closest to the zebrafish Pax6? b) How long is this protein? - 3) What is the degree of similarity between the query and the hit? - 4) What is the probability that the similarity between the query and the hit occurs only by chance? - 5) In the first alignment, what do you think the stretches "---" represent? - 6) Look at the second and third most relevant hits.
+- 2) a) Which protein in the human dataset is the closest to the zebrafish Pax6?b) How long is this protein? - 3) What is the degree of similarity between the query and the hit? - 4) What is the probability that the similarity between the query and the hit occurs only by chance? - 5) In the first alignment, what do you think the stretches "---" represent? - 6) Look at the second and third most relevant hits.
 How similar are they to the zebrafish Pax6 protein sequence?